Are you a beginner looking for top-notch blog writing tips?

 Amanda – Twenty Tiny Toes

-Look at the top posts from some other bloggers in your niche.
+Look at the top posts from other bloggers in your niche.
 What do you like about their posts?
 What can you add to the topic?
-How can you write a similar article but make it even better with your own unique spin?
+How can you write a similar article but make it even better with your unique spin?
 What keywords are they targeting in their most popular posts?

 9. Look for new ways to view old subjects